Skin Basics for Primary Care Practitioners Conference Logo

 1. Describe the clinical features of each dermatologic condition

-2. Differentiate the the skin condition from other common mimickers
+2. Differentiate the skin condition from other common mimickers

-3. Establish a clinical diagnosis and apply the appropriate evidence-based treatmendent
+3. Establish a clinical diagnosis and apply the appropriate evidence-based treatment

 4. Determine when to treat and when to refer to a dermatologist